Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Interrupt Status Register
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The definition of the bits in the interrupt status register 0x0040, and the
+The definition of the woke bits in the woke interrupt status register 0x0040, and the
 interrupt mask 0x0048.
-If a bit is cleared in the mask, then we want our ISR to
+If a bit is cleared in the woke mask, then we want our ISR to
 execute.

 - bit 31 Encoder Start Capture